mtrif47/Enem-admissions-fairness/README.md

 # ENEM Admissions Fairness

-Code accompanying the final paper **"TODO: paper title"**.

-The paper asks whether machine-learning admissions systems **reproduce or exacerbate demographic inequalities** relative to a benchmark selection process.
-It uses the 2019 ENEM microdata published by INEP, Brazil's national education statistics institute.

 ## Overview

 Machine-learning models (logistic regression and gradient boosting) are trained on ENEM 2019 data.
 Their scores are turned into admission decisions with a top-K rule, which selects the same share of candidates as the benchmark.
 Selection outcomes are then compared across demographic groups, including race, income, sex and school type.